USDA Foods Processing

 In addition to multi-state processors who have National Processing Agreements, USDA Foods Processing includes in-state processors who are based in and operate exclusively within the state and have an agreement with their State Distributing Agency.
 For more information, please contact your State Distributing Agency.

-The USDA Foods Available List outlines the USDA Foods that are available or expected to be purchased through each program.
+- The USDA Foods in Schools Available List outlines the USDA Foods that are available or expected to be purchased through each program.
 Items highlighted in yellow are bulk for further processing.
 The list is subject to change based on market availability.